Christmas in July · winter warmers all month longChristmas in July

 The bakery wakes before the street does.
 At four in the morning at Chiltern Bakery the deck oven has already been on for an hour, and the air inside the kitchen is thick and warm with the smell of yeast and steam.

-A morning at Chiltern Bakery — before the first customer
+A morning at Chiltern Bakery, before the first customer

-2. 4:30 — loaves, rolls and scrolls begin their first bake.
+2. At 4:30 the loaves, rolls and scrolls begin their first bake.

-3. 5:30 — pies and pastries fill the second rack.
+3. At 5:30 pies and pastries fill the second rack.

-4. 6:45 — coffee machine calibrated; shop lights on.
+4. At 6:45 the coffee machine is calibrated and the shop lights go on.

 Most of this happens before any of our customers see it.
-If you are in the Chilterns and want to meet a morning mid-rhythm, come by Chiltern Bakery when the shop opens — the loaves on the rack will already be a few hours into their day.
+If you are in the Chilterns and want to meet a morning mid-rhythm, come by Chiltern Bakery when the shop opens.
+The loaves on the rack will already be a few hours into their day.